 EARL CARTER - BIOGRAPHY

-Earl Carter is a Washington, DC based multi-instrumentalist and music producer whose talent, professionalism, and star-quality has officially put him in the class of “Billboard Recording Artist".
+Earl Carter is a Washington, DC based multi-instrumentalist, music producer and contemporary jazz artist whose talent, professionalism, and star-quality has officially put him in the class of “Billboard Recording Artist".
 In his earlier years, Earl secured a spot as a member of the platinum selling group, Experience Unlimited (commonly known as E.U.), where he recorded music for the soundtrack to “Do The Right Thing", a Spike Lee production and the live music video titled "GoGo Live at the Capital Centre".
 As a result of those experiences, Earl began getting more involved with studio production.
 He began to produce musical projects for local and national artists, as well as, co-produce dialogue recordings for such names as Les Brown, Willie Jolley, George Fraser, and famous athletes Jawan Howard, and Nikki McCray.
 During the late nineties, he recorded guitar and bass parts for multiple producers at Daddy's House in NYC for Sean "Diddy" Combs' Bad Boy Entertainment record label.

 Over the years, Earl has performed with many artists, local, national, and international.
 As a freelance musician, he has worked with Marcus Johnson, Alyson Williams, Bobby Lyle, Freddie Jackson, Angela Bofill, Regina Belle, Marion Meadows, Michael Lington, Jackiem Joyner, Mya, Syleena Johnson, Sy Smith, Bob Baldwin, Tony Terry and Trouble Funk to name a few and has been a performing artist opening act for Parliament Funkadelic, Pieces of a Dream, Spyro Gyra, Bona Fide and many others.
 Earl has performed Blues Alley, Rams Head Onstage and many other historic venues in DC and Maryland.
 He has also performed for The National Smooth Jazz Awards in San Diego, The Bermuda Jazz Festivals, The Ghana Jazz Festival and many other televised events.
 He has also been the featured performer for radio station concerts.